amkcpu/example-processors-siddhi/src/main/resources/org.apache.streampipes.processors.siddhi.eventcounter/documentation.md

 ## Output
-The processor outputs the input event if the number of events occuring in the time window exceed the threshold value.
+The processor outputs the input event if the number of events occurring in the time window exceed the threshold value.